blinskey/greek-reference/README.md

 The app uses the new Gradle-based Android build system.
 If you'd like to assemble a signed APK, place your keystore in the root directory along with a `release.properties` file containing your keystore credentials.
 An example file called `release.properties.sample` is included in the project.

 Unfortunately, some of the icons used in the published version of this app are not licensed for redistribution and are therefore excluded from the repository.
-[See below](https://github.com/blinskey/greek-reference#icons) for details.
+[See below](https://github.com/blinskey/greek-reference#icons) for details. (**Update:** These icons will be made open source in the near future, at which point they will be added to this repository.)
 The `GreekReference/src/res/placeholder-icons` directory contains a collection of icons from the free [Android Action Bar Icon Pack][] that can be used in place of the non-free icons used in the published version of this app.
 They're just white rectangles, intended to make it easy to build the app, not to be functional.
 To use them, copy the contents of this directory into `res`, merging the identically named `drawable` directories.
 If you'd like to suggest some more suitable freely licensed icons, please feel free to submit a pull request.

 ## Contributing